 There is a choice of all-inclusive packages.
 I recommend the unlimited which gives you all meals as well as a cool activity program.
 Don’t worry if you aren’t feeling active, the “activity” can be a couples massage in your own room.
 There are also handy extras included like all your washing.

 This truly is the place to go and indulge while still getting to enjoy Bali and have all the privacy you wish.

 “If you’re looking for a romantic and relaxing jungle getaway, I can highly recommend you to book a couple of nights at Hideout Lightroom in Bali.

 If you want to disconnect from everything and just spend some quality time with your loved one, then this is the perfect place.
-Imagine yourself sipping on your morning coffee and listen to the sound of the flowing river, taking outdoor flower baths and just relax in bed at night while listening to the sound of nature – it’s an experience you’ll never forget.
+Imagine yourself sipping on your morning coffee and listening to the sound of the flowing river, taking outdoor flower baths, and just relaxing in bed at night while listening to the sound of nature – it’s an experience you’ll never forget.

 If you want to book this bamboo house you have to do it in advance since it’s extremely popular.
 It costs from $119, and a 5-night stay during October can cost around $683 – but it all depends on the dates and demand.”

 “Menjangan Dynasty Resort is a luxury glamping resort on Banyuwedang Bay in northern Bali far away from the crowds.
 It’s close to Menjangan Island, one of the best snorkeling and diving spots in Bali, and West Bali National Park for hiking.
 We celebrated our anniversary here but it would be ideal for honeymooners looking for a quiet, relaxing resort.